Today, we’re sharing 13 ways to feel more organized every day!

 While I’ve always fancied myself as a fairly organized person, I do not think you have to have some sort of “organization gene” to carry out these ideas.

-You do have to commit to them in order to see the results though.
+You do have to commit to taking action on these 13 ways to feel more organized every day in order to see results though.

 Start Prepping the Night Before

-Having a successful day actually begins the night BEFORE.
-Here are 4 simple things you can do to every night to help save you time each morning…
+Having a successful and more organized day actually begins the night BEFORE.
+Here are 4 simple things you can do every night to help save you time each morning…

 - Review your schedule & priorities list for the next day